tgvashworth/integrator/README.md

 Actions that depend on each other *form a graph* that Integrator uses determine what to run when.

-It can randomly choose actions from the graph, and moves from action-to-action in way that optimises for the *least amount of work*
+It can randomly choose actions from the graph, and moves from action-to-action in way that optimises for the *least amount of work*.
+It will not teardown anything that it doesn't need to.

 #### Model